top of page

 Management

-• In case of renal abnormalities, the patient should be referred to a nephrologist for renal evaluation.
+• In case of any abnormalities in the renal system, the patient should be referred to a nephrologist for a complete renal assessment.

 dfd.jpg